REANNZ/AAF-VHO/shibboleth-integration-idpv3/README.md

     * all other principals are assumed to represent Single Authentication Factor (SFA) flows and are added regardless whether MFA was used in the session.
   * Note that this mode requires version of the VHO app extended to include the MFA status in the authentication response.
   * Note also that it requires the IdP to have the RemoteUser authentication flow configured with correct set of supportedPrincipals, extended to include the principal referred to by `mfaPrincipalName` (recommended to use `https://refeds.org/profile/mfa`).
   * It also requires the `RemoteUser` authentication flow configured not to automatically add all support principals (which would conflict with the approach of adding the MFA principal only when MFA is actually used).
-This is achieved by setting the `addDefaultPrincipals` bean (or property) to False.
+This is achieved by setting `addDefaultPrincipals` to False.

 This module MAY work with the AAF version of virtualhome (without the two features above), but AAF provides absolutely no support for this module.